STEAM-Labz/codex/README.md

-# STEAM-Labz Codex Terminal - Updated Documentation
+# STEAM-Labz Codex Terminal Documentation

 ## Overview
 STEAM-Labz Codex Terminal is a browser-based terminal application that runs Codex with STEAM-Labz branding.
 It provides a user-friendly interface for interacting with Codex through a terminal-like experience directly in the browser.